Elagabalus

 AR Denarius

-Note: The earliest appearance of the Stone of Emesa on coinage is attributed to a Roman Provincial coin of Emesa issued by Antoninus Pius (138-161AD), Æ 23mm (9.69 g, 6h).
-Laureate head right / Eagle, holding wreath in beak, standing right, head left, on baetyl of El-Gabal; Δ to right.
-Emesa was the major cult center for the deity El-Gabal, who was worshipped there in the form of a baetyl which was a large black conical meteorite.
+The earliest appearance of the Stone of Emesa on coinage is attributed to a Roman Provincial coin of Emesa issued by Antoninus Pius (138-161AD), Æ 23mm (9.69 grams).
+Laureate head right / Eagle, holding wreath in beak, standing right, head left, on baetyl of El-Gabal; Δ to the right.
+Emesa was the major cult center for the deity El-Gabal, who was worshipped there as a baetyl, a large black conical meteorite.
 It was seen as a stone sent from the Sun god.
-Some sixty years after Pius’ death, is when the teenage priest of the god, Varius Avitus Bassianus (Elagabalus) became emperor and moved the baetyl meteorite to Rome.
+Some sixty years after Pius’ death, the teenage priest of the god Varius Avitus Bassianus (Elagabalus) became emperor and moved the baetyl meteorite to Rome.
 By his decree, for a brief period, the Stone of Emesa became the principal deity in the Roman pantheon.
+Upon the assassination of Elagabalus, his successor, Severus Alexander, sent the baetyl meteorite back to Emesa.

-Upon the assassination of Elagabalus, his successor Severus Alexander sent the baetyl meteorite back to Emesa.
-The cult of El-Gabal saw a resurgence in Rome under Aurelian (270-275 AD), he wisely promoted the worship of the deity in an iconic form more acceptable to Westerners showing a human form with a radiated crown of sunbeams.
-This also became the source for the Statue of Liberty with the same radiated sunbeams from her head.
-The eastern god of Sol probably was adopted by tradition from the Sun god of Egypt.
+The cult of El-Gabal saw a resurgence in Rome under Aurelian (270-275 AD); he wisely promoted the worship of the deity in an iconic form more acceptable to Westerners, showing a human form with a radiated crown of sunbeams.
+This also became the source for the Statue of Liberty, which had the same radiated sunbeams from her head.
+The eastern god of Sol was probably adopted by tradition from the Sun god of Egypt.

 COLONIAL